Northern Peru

 This morning starts with a walk along the “Grallaria trail”, the hike starts on the upper part of the lodge, goes down the hill and back to the lower part of the lodge.
 It takes about two and a half hours to hike the entire trail, though we take this at a relaxed pace with plenty of stops to search for our targets!
 Possible birds here are Bicolored Antvireo, Sharpe’s Wren, Golden-headed Quetzal, Chestnut-crested Cotinga.
 For the lucky ones, a Chestnut Antpitta might show up.

-In the afternoon we walk around the lower area of the trail near the parking lot, looking for Johnson’s Tody-Flycatcher, Yellow-Scarfed Tanager, Grass-green Tanager, Black-throated Tody-tyrant, Rufous Spinetail – a whole array of possible birds to add to our list.
+In the afternoon we walk around the lower area of the trail outside the lodge, looking for Johnson’s Tody-Flycatcher, Yellow-Scarfed Tanager, Grass-green Tanager, Black-throated Tody-tyrant, Rufous Spinetail – a whole array of possible birds to add to our list.

 Day 10: Abra Patricia